Adidas Yeezy

-Adidas Yeezy (or just Yeezy) was a fashion collaboration between American rapper, designer, and entrepreneur Kanye West's Yeezy and German sportswear company Adidas.
+Adidas Yeezy (or just Yeezy, stylized as YEEƵY) was a fashion collaboration between American rapper, designer, and entrepreneur Kanye West's Yeezy and German sportswear company Adidas.
 It offered sneakers in limited edition colorways, as well as shirts, jackets, track pants, socks, slides, lingerie and slippers.
 The first shoe model ("Boost 750") was released in February 2015.
 In 2020, Forbes described Yeezy's rise as "one of the great retail stories of the century".
 Yeezy influenced and inspired a multitude of other fashion brands.
-Outside of the former Adidas collaboration, Yeezy is the name of Kanye's company Yeezy LLC and is not connected to Adidas.
+Outside of the former Adidas collaboration, Yeezy is the name of West's company Yeezy LLC and is not connected to Adidas.

-In October 2022, Adidas announced that it terminated its collaboration with West with immediate effect after the rapper made antisemitic remarks through various media outlets.
+In October 2022, Adidas announced that it terminated its collaboration with West, with immediate effect after he insinuated that Adidas could not drop him on an episode of the Drink Champs podcast.
+The comment was part of a tirade of antisemitic remarks that West made, where he argued that his celebrity status and the popularity of the Yeezy brand made him untouchable by the company.

 History

 Proposed "Pastelle" line and 2006 meeting

 American rapper Kanye West had collaborated with Nike before his partnership with Adidas.

-In 2008, it was rumored that Kanye West was releasing his first brand, Mascotte by K West, to be funded by Roc-A-Wear.
-West began speaking with Adidas about a collaborative effort in 2006, when Gary Aspden met with him in a recording studio, alongside his manager.
+In 2008, it was rumored that Kanye West, as he was then known, was releasing his first brand, Mascotte by K West, to be funded by Roc-A-Wear.
+He began speaking with Adidas about a collaborative effort in 2006, when Gary Aspden met with him in a recording studio, alongside his manager.
 West proposed a clothing line called "Pastelle", designed its logos, and discussed the possibility of designing a custom version of the Rod Laver Vintage shoe for Adidas.
 West designed a shoe for Adidas that year, but talks with the company fell through, and the line was never released.

 Departure from Nike and deal with Adidas

-In 2013, after the release of the "Red October" Air Yeezy 2s, Kanye West officially left Nike.
-Although West described this break as "heartbreaking", he claimed that Nike would not pay him royalties for his shoe designs, instead offering to donate some of the proceeds to a charity of West's choice.
-This ultimately led West to reach out to Adidas for a deal.
+In 2013, after the release of the "Red October" Air Yeezy 2s, West officially left Nike.
+Although he described this break as "heartbreaking", he claimed that Nike would not pay him royalties for his shoe designs, instead offering to donate some of the proceeds to a charity of his choice.
+Ultimately, West successfully reached out to Adidas for a deal.
 Adidas agreed to give him royalties, and West described the CEO of Adidas as "someone who allowed me to build something".
 Under the partnership with Adidas, West retains 100% ownership of his brand while having full creative control over the products released.

 In February 2015, the Adidas and West collaboration officially debuted.
 "Yeezy Season 1" was highly anticipated and celebrities such as Rihanna, Diddy, and West's then-wife Kim Kardashian were at the introductory fashion show.
 The line featured heavy inspiration from military designs, which West had stated was driven by 2011 England riots.
 Bomber jackets, sweatpants, and stylized military jackets were heavily featured in the Yeezy Season 1 collection.
 While the fashion show started late, many deemed it as a success.